oracle/node-oracledb/doc/api.md

 since network or database failure may occur in the time between `ping()` and `execute()` calls.

-Pinging requires a 'round trip' to the database so unnecessary ping calls should be avoided.
+Pinging requires a round-trip to the database so unnecessary ping calls should be avoided.

 If `ping()` returns an error, the application should close the